 Surge investment in research to generate long-term solutions to combat myrtle rust - $5 million over three years.

-This investment is being managed by the New Zealand’s Biological Heritage National Science Challenge.
+This investment is being managed by New Zealand’s Biological Heritage National Science Challenge.
 It will accelerate the work already being done by government agencies, councils, research providers, Māori and interest groups.

 Manaaki Whenua Landcare Research “beyond myrtle rust: towards ecosystem resilience” - $13 million over five years.